apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mysterious dog illness arrives in Maine, vet says**
+**Elon Musk visits Israel and Benjamin Netanyahu: Antisemitism has never stopped Bibi from covering for allies.**

-You can read more about it [here](https://www.wabi.tv/2023/11/28/mysterious-dog-illness-arrives-maine-vet-says/).
+You can read more about it [here](https://slate.com/news-and-politics/2023/11/israel-elon-musk-antisemitism-netanyahu-trump-orban.html).

 ## Requirements
 - Python 3.8